Braniff Airways Flight 542: Accident

-At 11:05 p.m., the aircraft was flying at an altitude of 15000 ft feet, east of Waco, Texas.
-Visibility was good, and there were scattered clouds below them at about 12000 ft.
-The pilots made a routine report to San Antonio Air Route Traffic Control (ARTC) Center with their speed and altitude, and that they had arrived at a planned waypoint above Leona, Texas, and were told to contact the Fort Worth ARTC for further clearance.
-Two minutes later, the pilots contacted Braniff Airways on a private frequency to inform them that the plane had a couple of mechanical issues that would need to be repaired when they arrived at Dallas.
-The plane had problems with the de-icing system on one of the propellers and one of the engines had a malfunction with a fuel sump pump.
-Neither of the issues was a critical emergency that would affect the flight, but company policy prevented the plane from leaving Dallas until the fuel pump issue was resolved.
-A few minutes later, when the flight did not check in to Fort Worth Center as instructed, the controller attempted to contact the crew of Flight 542.
-Receiving no response, controllers continued to attempt to reach the flight for more than half an hour.
-Assuming the pilots were experiencing radio difficulties, Fort Worth Center held traffic clear of both Houston International Airport and Love Field in Dallas in anticipation of the plane attempting to land at one of the two airports.
+At 11:05 p.m., the aircraft was flying at an altitude of 15000 ft east of Waco, Texas.
+Visibility was good, with scattered clouds below the aircraft at about 12000 ft.
+The pilots contacted the San Antonio Air Route Traffic Control Center (ARTCC) to report their speed and altitude and to advise that they had crossed a planned waypoint over Leona, Texas.
+Controllers told them to contact the Fort Worth ARTCC for further clearance.
+Two minutes later, the pilots contacted Braniff Airways on a private frequency to report several mechanical issues that would require attention upon arrival in Dallas.
+The aircraft had problems with its propeller de-icing system and one engine had a malfunctioning fuel sump pump.
+Neither issue was considered a critical emergency, but Braniff's maintenance policies would have prevented the plane from leaving Dallas until the fuel pump issue was resolved.

+When Flight 542 failed to check in with Fort Worth Center as instructed, the controllers attempted to contact the crew.
+After receiving no response, they continued trying to reach the flight for more than 30 minutes.
+Believing that the aircraft might have been experiencing radio problems, controllers kept air traffic clear of airports in Houston and Dallas in case the crew attempted to land without being able to communicate.